aaronhan223/merge/README.md

-# Building Massively Multimodal Foundation Models with Dependency-Aware Experts
+# Building Massively Multimodal Foundation Models with Interaction-Aware Experts

 ## Requirements
 You can install them using: